Teach these foundational multiplication fluency strategies so your students can have success with the multiplication facts!

 I like to teach these two properties in a fun way by making Zero a Hero and One a Bum.
 Zero can obliterate any factor to produce a product of zero while One is a bum because he’s lazy and produces a product equivalent to the factor.

 Most students will acquire this multiplication strategy quickly, though they might confuse the names of the properties.
-It does say in the Common Core State Standards for Mathematics in Grade 3 that students do not need to use the formal terms of the properties.
+The Common Core State Standards for Mathematics in Grade 3 states that students do not need to use the formal terms of the properties.
 However, using precise language is part of the Standards for Mathematical Practice (SMP6).

 Another Strategy is Learning the Multiplication Squares